Marijuana dispensary becomes only the second to open in Virginia.

 Goldberg formed Green Leaf in 2014, starting the operation in Maryland.
 After expanding to Ohio and Pennsylvania, he applied to sell medical marijuana in Virginia in 2018.

 Unfortunately, they had to delay their opening plans.
-Originally they planned to open the Richmond location at the beginning October, but the pandemic got in the way.
+Originally they planned to open the Richmond location at the beginning of October, but the pandemic got in the way.

 “COVID has hindered all of our operations in the Mid-Atlantic region in different ways,” said Goldberg.
 “It has impacted construction crews, how many people they can have on the ground.
 Also, how many people they can have in the same room working.
 It’s definitely has been a lot to deal with.”